-This menu allows you to manage group information.
-By default, there are 4 groups: Colleague, Family, Friends and School.
-Or you can put a contact in No Group.
-You can also configure a ring tone for a group so that the group ring tone sounds when a cell from a specific contact address within that group is received and there is no ring tone configured for the specific contact address.
+The Groups option allows you to manage group information.
+You can also configure a ring tone for a group so that the group ring tone sounds when a call from a specific contact address within that group is received and there is no ring tone configured for the specific contact address.

-- From the standby screen, touch and touch All Contacts. - A drop-down menu will appear, touch Groups.
+- From the standby screen, touch and touch All Contacts. - 2.
+A drop-down menu will appear.
+Touch Groups.